gbadedata/swiftdeploy/README.md

 ## Blog Post

-A full technical deep dive covering both Stage 4A and Stage 4B — the design, the policy engine, the chaos testing, and the lessons learned — is published at:
+A full technical deep dive covering both Stage A and Stage B — the design, the policy engine, the chaos testing, and the lessons learned — is published at:

 **https://dev.to/gbadedata/from-broken-repo-to-policy-gated-deployment-platform-building-swiftdeploy-from-scratch-2nmo**